dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 path: 5-tips-to-become-a-senior-developer
 date: 2020-07-02T08:09:11.004Z
 title: 5 tips to become a Senior Developer (I wish I knew)
-description: >-
-  Professional success in the world of software takes continuous dedication, time and effort.
+description: 'In software, success takes dedication and hard work.'
 ---
 Are you feeling "stuck"?

 You want to level up as a developer.

 But, you don't know how.

-In software, there are no shortcuts.
-Success takes dedication and hard work.

 As you get to the next level, use these 5 tips to guide your effort: